KaushalSoniii/Vision-Pro/README.md

 ## Contributing

 Contributions are welcome!
-If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.
+If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request..

 ## License